Welcome to Holsworthy C of E Primary School's Web Site!

 We would like to remind parents that the access driveway at the rear of the school and the staff car park are restricted areas, please do not park in these locations when picking up or dropping off children.

-Some members of staff have received requests from pupils in the school to become Facebook friends.
+In the past, members of staff have received requests from pupils in the school to become Facebook friends.
 The school has major concerns with any child at Primary School having a Facebook account as this breaks the terms and conditions of Facebook under "Registration and Account Security" article 5 - "You will not use Facebook if you are under 13".

 Under no circumstances should any member of staff accept these friend requests and should they do so, we ask that you inform the school immediately as it may be someone pretending to be a member of staff.
 Many of our staff do NOT use Facebook and the site is not available in school.